Waldorf Learning Support

 Collaborate with teachers around the world to bring ease & joy to learning for all children.

-Support of learning for the school-aged child--or any individual over the age of seven--needs to consider the environment of each.
-In this view, we strive to continually renew and deepen our learning of the following groups:
+Support of learning for an individual child over the age of seven needs to consider the environment of each.
+In this view, we strive to continually renew and deepen our learning for working with the students, the teachers and the parents with the following in mind:

 Basic for this three-pronged approach to learning support is that the learning support teacher learns to distinguish which activities are essential for use in individual lessons with a student, which activities are excellent for use in groups/classes, and which are best done in the home with parent supervision (after the student has learned the activities from the learning support teacher).
-Along with this it is important for learning support teachers to learn to recognize when the primary issue is best referred for outside evaluation/intervention--for instance, craniosacral therapy, eurythmy therapy or medical care.
+Along with this it is important for learning support teachers to learn to recognize when the primary issue is best referred for outside evaluation/intervention–for instance, craniosacral therapy, eurythmy therapy or medical care.
 In these cases, it is valuable for the learning support teacher to guide the teachers and parents of the student to seek out other professionals before coming for individual Extra Lesson sessions.

-WLS instruction covers the importance of keeping the focus for individual lessons on essential movement, drawing and painting exercises from The Extra Lesson.
-The WLS-trained instructor learns to teach and carefully guide each individual student's abilities towards continued timely development, as well as how to support teacher colleagues and parents/guardians in the efficient use of exercises for practice in the classroom and at home.
+WLS instruction covers the importance of keeping the focus for individual lessons on essential movement, drawing and painting exercises from The Extra LessonThe WLS-trained instructor learns to teach and carefully guide each individual student’s abilities towards continued timely development, as well as how to support teacher colleagues and parents/guardians in the efficient use of exercises for practice in the classroom and at home.
 This makes it possible for Extra Lesson and other integrative exercises to be efficiently included into the daily work of the classroom, as well as in the home, so that all students benefit from these highly effective exercises, individualized for their continued healthy path of development.

 The WLS three-year intensive training emphasizes instruction in why, how and when to implement a movement program, whether for individuals, small groups or classrooms.